USS Bennington (CV-20): 1954 catapult explosion and fire

-Pacific Fleet
+1955–1964

 Over the next nine years, the period preceding the United States' full entrance into the conflict in Vietnam, Bennington divided her time between deployments to the United States Seventh Fleet in Far Eastern waters and normal evolutions along the California coast.
 During that time, she made five deployments to the Western Pacific.
 The first two, made during the winter of 1955 and 1956 and the winter of 1957 and 1958, proved to be of routine nature, combining training evolutions and goodwill visits to various Asian ports.
 ATG-201 was embarked for the first cruise, ATG-181 for the second.

-Incident in Sydney

 On 7 May 1957, while docked in Sydney for Coral Sea Day celebrations, ten University of Sydney students dressed as pirates boarded the aircraft carrier in the early morning hours undetected.
 While some began soliciting donations from the Navy crew for a local charity, others entered the bridge.
 The public address system was turned on.
 "Now hear this!" announced Paul Lennon, a medical student.
 "The USS Bennington has been captured by Sydney University pirates!"
 Alarms for general quarters, atomic and chemical attacks were sounded, rousing the crew from their bunks.
 Marines escorted the students off the ship.
 No charges were filed.

 The third deployment of the period, from August 1958 to January 1959 with ATG-4 aboard, came as an emergency assignment occasioned by Chinese threat to the Taiwanese offshore islands, Quemoy and Matsu Islands.
 The carrier's service during the Second Taiwan Strait Crisis earned her the Armed Forces Expeditionary Medal.

-Anti-submarine carrier

 Following her return to normal west coast duty in January 1959, the U.S. Navy decided to use the carrier exclusively for antisubmarine warfare.
 On 30 June 1959, she became an antisubmarine warfare support aircraft carrier (CVS-20).
 Carrier Anti-Submarine Air Group 59 (CVSG-59) was assigned to Bennington until her decommissioning.
-During her fourth tour of duty in the Far East, carried out between October 1960 and May 1961, the Laotian crisis erupted.
+She was used in the movie, "The Wackiest Ship in The Army," During her fourth tour of duty in the Far East, carried out between October 1960 and May 1961, the Laotian crisis erupted.
 Again, she earned the Armed Forces Expeditionary Medal.
 The final deployment of that period was characterized by a return to more normal duty, training and port calls.

-1964 flood of Humboldt and Del Norte

-The Bennington was dispatched to Eureka, in Humboldt County, California, during the Christmas flood of 1964 to provide disaster relief from severe flooding with water levels that exceeded thirty feet.
+Bennington was dispatched to Eureka, in Humboldt County, California, during the Christmas flood of 1964 to provide disaster relief from severe flooding with water levels that exceeded thirty feet.
 The Bennington remained offshore in heavy seas and the twenty Marine helicopters she carried were invaluable in providing assistance and supplies to the stricken residents.